Mary Anne Baikie: Link to national suffrage movement

 In November 1912, local paper The Orcadian dedicated a large section of its news to Baikie's explanation, at a crowded meeting in the Albert Temperance Hotel, Kirkwall, of the various Parliamentary mechanics of the draft Reform Bill (an Act to extend the male electorate but not to include women).
-Baikie characterised this as coming from anti-suffragists in the Cabinet, who saw danger in giving 'unstable women' the vote, but are enfranchising every irresponsible boy of 21'.
-She explained amendment proposals (being debated) e.g. to simply delete the word 'male' from the Clause 1(1) 'every male person' to achieve equal franchise for women, by M.P.s Grey, Lyttleton, Runciman, Cecil, Dickinson, Henderson and Snowden.
-And the Labour Party amendment which was also to add after the word 'person' the phrase 'of either sex'.
+Baikie characterised this as coming from anti-suffragists in the Cabinet, who saw danger in giving "unstable women" the vote, but are enfranchising "every irresponsible boy of 21".
+She explained amendment proposals (being debated) e.g. to simply delete the word "male" from the Clause 1(1) "every male person" to achieve equal franchise for women, by M.P.s Grey, Lyttleton, Runciman, Cecil, Dickinson, Henderson and Snowden.
+And the Labour Party amendment which was also to add after the word "person" the phrase "of either sex".
 Baikie's speech also outlined the various options on age, and property and the differences this would make to the eligible women voters in England, compared to Scotland & Ireland, who had different positions regarding women's property ownership.
 Her conclusion was this Act would be unlikely to calm the anger among women who had campaigned for so many years.

-Baikie went on to say however 'Sex antagonism and bitterness won't win our cause for us, and we will win it.'
-And 'in the name of common sense it is time to put an end to this unfair and unseemly struggle in a country world famous for its justice.
-Other speakers mentioned the Scandinavian 'blood' of Orcadians as Denmark or Norway, women already had the vote, and could soon stand for public office on the same conditions as men.
+Baikie went on to say: "Sex antagonism and bitterness won't win our cause for us, and we will win it"; and "in the name of common sense it is time to put an end to this unfair and unseemly struggle in a country world famous for its justice."
+Other speakers mentioned the Scandinavian "blood" of Orcadians as Denmark or Norway, women already had the vote, and could soon stand for public office on the same conditions as men.
 Convinced of the case, the meeting unanimously endorsed Baikie's proposal that women's suffrage should be included in the Act.

-In 1914, the Orcadian group asked the Kirkwall Burgh council to send a senior representative to the National Suffrage Societies event at the Albert Hall, London as other Scottish cities were sending their Lord Provost and office bearers to meet the Prime Minister H.H.
-Asquith.
+In 1914, the Orcadian group asked the Kirkwall Burgh council to send a senior representative to the National Suffrage Societies event at the Albert Hall, London as other Scottish cities were sending their Lord Provost and office bearers to meet the Prime Minister, H. H. Asquith.